david13penalver/DAW-2/Web Apps Deployment/First Evaluation/01_the_web.md

 # Deploy
 [Up](#table-of-contents)

-Deploy is the process of moving the code from the development environment to the production environment into a web server.
+Deployment is the process of moving the code from the development environment to the production environment into a web server.

 # Challenges ands tasks to deploy
 [Up](#table-of-contents)